GenesisFR/DS1TroubleshootingGuide/README.md

 ## Play in other languages

-The game on Steam is available in various languages, however these do not cover cutscenes, voices or LOA.
-Besides, the retail version featured all of that however language packs are hard to find and some fan translations have been done over time.
+The game on Steam is available in various languages, however these do not localize cutscenes, voices or LOA.
+The retail version localizes everything, however language packs are hard to find and some fan translations have been made since the game released.

 Killah and I collected most of these language packs and put them in a single location so that they're easily accessible.
-You'll find them on [Killah's pastebin](https://pastebin.com/Gcg9qLLp) under "Language Packs".
+You'll find them on Killah's [pastebin](https://pastebin.com/Gcg9qLLp) under "Language Packs".

 Installing them is a simple as drag-and-dropping their content to [\<path-to-game\>](#glossary).

+Please note that the DS1 packs do not cover LOA so if you're playing LOA, pick the corresponding LOA pack instead.
+Some of them also do not localize cutscenes and voices (you can guess by the file size).

 ## Play MP